Updated January 2023

 3. The direct mail newsletter

-With today’s technology and software like Canva, PicMonkey, Stencil, FotoJet, and more, you can create a professional looking newsletter with ease using different font types, layouts, colors, and images.
+With online resources like Canva, PicMonkey, Stencil, FotoJet, and more, you can create a professional looking newsletter with ease using different font types, layouts, colors, and images.
+However, while creating a professional-looking newsletter has been made easier, the task of writing the content remains a challenge for many.
+What follows are some tips for writing direct mail newsletters that will read and kept for future reference.

-Tip 1: Provide value to your intended audience.
+Tip 1: Provide value to your intended audience

 The easiest way to ensure you are providing value to your intended audience is to give them information that will help them solve their problems.